-1Pros and cons of the Young Professionals work permit
+1Introduction to the Young Professionals work permit

 Already familiar with the work permit?
-If you’re ready to apply, read the Step-By-Step Guide to International Experience Canada Work Permits — International Co-op, Young Professionals and Working Holiday Applications.
+If you’re ready to apply, read the Step-by-step guide to International Experience Canada work permits — International Co-op, Young Professionals and Working Holiday applications.

 If you’re just discovering the Young Professionals work permit, read on for a complete overview.